SamChevalier/samchevalier.github.io/ideas.md

 Another valid relaxation is to *drop a constraint entirely* (e.g., remove $f_2(x)\le 0$).
 In this case, the solution to the relaxed problem will lower bound the original problem.

-Sometimes in life, we drop constraints.
+Sometimes in life, we get to drop constraints.
 For example, this post was inspired by the problem of parking at UVM.
-I am a new faculty member, so I park far from my office in Billings.
-This is a hard constraint which causes me to lose a lot of time walk (or long boarding) acorss campus.
+I am a new faculty member, so I park **far** from my office in Billings.
+This is a hard constraint which causes me to "lose" a lot of time walking (or long boarding) across campus.
+For two+ years, I have looked forward to being elevated to a "green" parking permit, which will allow me to park right next to my office.

+Will a green permit make me happier?
+It will allow me to drop a constraint, so, mathematically, I will provaby be *at least as happy as I was before I was promoted to a green permit*.
+The proof is simple